eric-vandenberg/openai-monorepo/README.md

 > [!NOTE]
 > To successful run this route, add an [OpenAI API key](https://platform.openai.com/api-keys) with access to a model
+>
-> Once added, remember to restart the service
+> Once added, remember to restart the service and reauth your user

 <br />